What does Frome Medical Practice offer?

 - Please avoid calling to make a flu vaccination appointment in the morning when our phone call demand is at its peak.

-Monday 5th October 2020 update - if you've not yet heard from us and are eligible for the flu vaccination please call us (preferably after 2pm) or use our online service to book your appointment.
+If you've not yet heard from us and are eligible for the flu vaccination please call us (preferably after 2pm) or use our online service to book your appointment.

 Keeping you safe